 A rhetorical device uses words in a certain way to convey meaning or to persuade.
 It can also be a technique used to evoke emotions within the reader or audience.

 Skilled writers use many different types of rhetorical devices in their work to achieve specific effects.
-Some types of rhetorical devices can also be considered figurative language because they depend on a non-literal usage of certain words or phrases.
+Some types of rhetorical devices can also be considered figurative language because they depend on the non-literal usage of certain words or phrases.

 Rhetorical Device Quiz